nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 A file called `answer.txt` will also be generated.

+To run zero-shot inference on the out-of-domain development set for the OOD track, you can simply point the command to the OOD data instead:

+`python run_inference_for_challenge.py --datadir data/phase1-ood/DATA`

 ### Submission to CodaLab

 The submission format of the CodaLab competition platform is a zip file (can be any name) containing a text file called `answer.txt` (this naming is a **MUST**).